-Here in Toronto, 28.6% of children live in poverty and in some neighbourhoods this rises to over 40%.
+One in three children in Toronto lives in poverty and in some neighbourhoods this rises to over 68%.
 This means that Toronto is the child-poverty capital of Canada.

 Many of these same children come to school hungry.
-A recent survey conducted by the Toronto District School Board (TDSB) revealed that 41% of our children come to school without having eaten breakfast.
+A recent survey conducted by the Toronto District School Board (TDSB) revealed that 40% of our children come to school without having eaten breakfast.
 We know that we are not reaching all our hungry secondary students.
 We know many nutrition programs forgo milk to stretch their money.
-Although the Toronto Foundation for Student Success (TFSS) supports over 750 breakfast, lunch and snack programs that provide over 195,000 nutritious meals to children each school day, there is still much work to do.
+Although the Toronto Foundation for Student Success (TFSS) supports approximately 817 breakfast, lunch and snack programs that provide over 205,000 nutritious meals to children each school day, there is still much work to do.

 For many of our children, returning home to an empty house or apartment when the school day ends is a daily reality.
 We know that it is between the hours of 3:30-6:30 p.m. when children are most at risk of becoming involved in unconstructive behaviour.
 This was confirmed by the Toronto Community Foundation’s Toronto Vital Signs report.
 While our beyond 3:30 program provides after school activities as well as snacks to children in 18 middle schools in our neediest communities, the need for this type of program exists across the city.